 - Comply with federal laws that require development of a Regional Transportation Plan, Transportation Improvement Program, and development of a Unified Planning Work Program.
 The current federal Transportation Act is SAFETEA-LU (2005).
-Update to the federal Act is anticipated for 2009. - Develop and adopt an annual UPWP that describes transportation planning activities to be carried out in the Washington portion of the Portland-Vancouver metropolitan area.
+Update to the federal Act was due in 2009 but in lieu of an updated Act, SAFETEA-LU is continued for the meantime. - Develop and adopt an annual UPWP that describes transportation planning activities to be carried out in the Washington portion of the Portland-Vancouver metropolitan area.
 The UPWP identifies the key policy decisions for the year and provides the framework for RTC planning, programming, and coordinating activities.
-A UPWP Annual Report is also produced. - Self-certify that the MPO's regional transportation planning program meets the requirements of federal law.
-The self-certification statement is usually included in the Metropolitan Transportation Improvement Program. - Ensure that required Memoranda of Understanding are in place and are regularly reviewed for currency between RTC and WSDOT, RTC and C-TRAN, RTC and the air quality agency SWCAA and RTC and Metro. - Gather, analyze data and assist C-TRAN and local jurisdictions' implementation of the Americans with Disabilities Act (ADA) enacted by the federal government in 1990.
+A UPWP Annual Report is also produced. - Self-certify that RTC's regional transportation planning program meets the requirements of federal law.
+The self-certification statement is usually included in the Metropolitan Transportation Improvement Program. - Ensure that required Memoranda of Understanding are in place and are regularly reviewed for currency between RTC and WSDOT, RTC and C-TRAN, RTC and the air quality agency SWCAA and RTC and Metro.
+Review and update are scheduled triennially with the next updates due in 2012. - Gather, analyze data and assist C-TRAN and local jurisdictions' implementation of the federal Americans with Disabilities Act (ADA, 1990).
 The Act requires that mobility needs of persons with disabilities be comprehensively addressed.
 C-TRAN published the C-TRAN ADA Paratransit Service Plan in January 1997 and in 1997 achieved full compliance with ADA requirements. - Report annually on Title VI activities.
 The Title VI Plan was adopted by the RTC Board of Directors in November 2002 (Resolution 11-02-21).
 FTA Circular 4702.1 outlines reporting requirements and procedures for transit agencies and MPOs to comply with Title VI of the Civil Rights Act of 1964.
-RTC and C-TRAN will work cooperatively to provide the necessary Title VI documentation, certification and updates to the information.
-C-TRAN Title VI documentation follows release of the most recent decennial Census data. - Compliance with Title VI and related regulations such as the President's Executive Order 12898 (1994) on Environmental Justice.
-RTC will work to ensure that Title VI and environmental justice issues are addressed throughout the transportation planning and project development phases of the regional transportation planning program.
+RTC and C-TRAN will work cooperatively to provide the necessary Title VI documentation, certification and updates.
+Update to C-TRAN's Title VI documentation follows after release of the decennial Census data. - Compliance with related regulations to Title VI, such as the President's Executive Order 12898 (1994) on Environmental Justice.
+RTC will work to ensure that Title VI and environmental justice issues are addressed throughout the transportation planning program and project development phases.
 Beginning with the transportation planning process, consideration is given to identify and address where programs, policies and activities may have disproportionately high and adverse human health or environmental effects on minority and low-income populations. - Continue to review Clean Air Act Amendments conformity regulations as they relate to regional transportation planning activities and the State Implementation Plan (SIP).
 Participate in SIP development process led by the Washington State Department of Ecology (DOE).
 Coordinate with Southwest Clean Air Agency (SWCAA) on air quality maintenance plans and seek to implement transportation strategies to promote mobile source emissions reductions that will help to maintain clean air standards. - Address environmental issues at the earliest opportunity in the transportation planning process.
 Participate in scoping meetings for National Environmental Policy Act (NEPA) process.
 RTC will address environmental mitigation, developed in consultation with Federal, State and Tribal wildlife, land management, and regulatory agencies, in Plan documents.
 As part of the metropolitan transportation planning process, RTC will consult, as appropriate, with state and local agencies responsible for land use management, natural resources, environmental Protection, conservation, and historic preservation.